Research

 Wooster, E.I.F.; Ramp, D.; Lundgren, E.J.; O’Neill, A.J.; Bonsen, G.T.; Yanco E.; Wallach, A.D.
 (2022).
 Predator protection dampens the landscape of fear.
 Oikos.

 How and why does behaviour vary through space and time?
 Uncovering how behavioural variation between and among species evolved remains a central question to biology.
-My research aims to understand broad scale patterns of animal behaviour and the ecological consequences of macrobehavioural variation.
+My research aims to use synthesis, meta-analysis and macro-ecological, -evolutionary and -behavioural analysis to search for generality and avenues forward in behavioural ecology.

 Selected publications: